Stress… Did that word just stress you out?!

 Sleep Support Tips:

 - If you start to get sleepy – go to bed!

-- Sleepy time tea
+- Have a cup of Sleepy Time tea

 - Magnesium: restless legs?
 This can really help!

-- Warm bath with epsom salts if you have sore muscles
+- Warm bath with Epsom Salts if you have sore muscles

-- Rub essential oils such as lavender and vetiver mixed with organic coconut oil onto your wrists and inhale deeply to enjoy
+- Rub essential oils such as Lavender and vetiver mixed with organic coconut oil onto your wrists and inhale deeply to enjoy

 - Gratitude for three things in your day that went well

 - Darken your room